xuyunfan9991/SCRIPro/README.md

 [![SCRIPro Logo](docs/_static/img/Logo.jpg)](https://github.com/wanglabtongji/SCRIPro)

 The increasing availability of single-cell genomics data allows characterizing gene regulation networks (GRNs) at an unprecedented resolution.
 Previously we developed SCRIP, a computational method that integrates single-cell ATAC-seq data with a large-scale transcription regulator (TR) ChIP-seq data and motif reference for reconstructing single-cell TR activities and GRNs.
 Here, we present SCRIPro, an extended framework of SCRIP that suits both single-cell and spatial multi-ome data.
-SCRIPro first performed a density clustering based on expression and spatial similarity of the data to generate high coverage SuperCells.
-Next, SCRIPro performed in silico deletion analyses based on matched scATAC-seq or reconstructed chromatin landscapes from Cistrome accessibility data to evaluate the importance of TRs in regulating each SuperCell.
-Finally, SCRIPro combines the importance score of each TR with its gene expression, which generates the TR-centered GRNs at Supercell resolution.
+SCRIPro first performed a density clustering based on expression and spatial similarity of the data to generate high coverage metacells.
+Next, SCRIPro performed in silico deletion analyses based on matched scATAC-seq or reconstructed chromatin landscapes from Cistrome accessibility data to evaluate the importance of TRs in regulating each metacell.
+Finally, SCRIPro combines the importance score of each TR with its gene expression, which generates the TR-centered GRNs at metacell resolution.
 We applied SCRIPro on human PBMC and human B-cell lymphoma scMulti-ome data, as well as mouse developing embryo spatial transcriptomic data, and demonstrated that SCRIPro is able to identify cell-type-specific TR regulations and show superior performance compared to conventional motif-based methods such as SCENIC+.
 Taken together, SCRIPro is a convenient and fast method that could reconstruct TR activities and GRNs for both single-cell and spatial multi-omic data.

 ![avatar](docs/_static/img/workflow_new.png)